ANNUAL COMMUNITY EVENTS

-On the last Saturday in September, on the grounds of the Hopewell Elementary School, the Hopewell Harvest Fair brings together residents, businesses, and community organizations.
+On the fourth Saturday in September, on the grounds of the Hopewell Elementary School, the Hopewell Harvest Fair brings together residents, businesses, and community organizations.
 There are plenty of food choices, games, pony rides, scarecrow making, live music, and even the “Find Freddy” competition (a live scavenger hunt).
 The Fair is not just a day of fun; it is also a fundraiser organized by volunteers to raise grant money for local non-profit organizations in the Hopewell Valley area.
 Discover more at hopewellharvestfair.org

 Tour de Arts